-Of the other international rule classes, the 8mR have been first choice boat for most of European Royalty, some of the 23mR were converted to ‘J’-class yachts and the 12mR were the boats used to challenge for the Americas Cup for 30 years once racing started again after the war and until a more modern derivative was designed.
+Of the other international rule classes, the 8mRs have been first choice boat for most of European Royalty, some of the 23mR were converted to ‘J’-class yachts and the 12mR were the boats used to challenge for the Americas Cup for 30 years once racing started again after the war and until a more modern derivative was designed.

 Hull designs have always been technologically advanced.
-Wing keels, rod shrouds and the latest in sail composition on the Moderns contrast with the ageless wooden decks and fittings of the Classics.
+Wing keels, rod shrouds and the latest in sail design and build on the Moderns contrast with the ageless wooden decks and fittings of the Classics.
 Both classes sail together; often the faster Classics mixing it with the Moderns.
 There has been a real resurgence of interest with many old boats being restored, new boats being built and some of the mega-stars of the sailing world choosing metre boats for their personal sailing.
 The International Six Metre Association has members in most European and American sailing centres.

 Aims of BISMA